 How can I register for a class?

 There are two ways to register.
 You can go to the main Classes landing page on our website and enter the class you are looking for in the search field or peruse by subject.
-You can also register by phone by calling 713-880-5540.

 When will I receive my e-mail confirmation?